On the enumeration of the set of numerical semigroups with fixed Frobenius number and fixed number of second kind gaps: 0-semigroups and 1-semigroups

 \section{0-semigroups and 1-semigroups}

-A numerical semigroup $S$ is \emph{irreducible} if it can not be expressed as the intersection of two numerical semigroups which contain $S$ properly.
-This concept was introduced in \cite{pacific}, where it is shown that a numerical semigroup $S$ is irreducible if and only if $S$ is maximal (with respect the set inclusion) in the set of numerical semigroups with Frobenius number equals to $\mathrm{F}(S)$.
-From the results in \cite{barucci} and \cite{froberg}, it is deduced in \cite{pacific} that the family of irreducible numerical semigroups is just the union of two well known families, namely the symmetric and the pseudo-symmetric numerical semigroups.
+A numerical semigroup $S$ is \emph{irreducible} if it cannot be expressed as the intersection of two numerical semigroups which contain $S$ properly.
+This concept was introduced in \cite{pacific}, where it is shown that a numerical semigroup $S$ is irreducible if and only if $S$ is maximal (with respect to the set inclusion) in the set of numerical semigroups with Frobenius number equal to $\mathrm{F}(S)$.
+From the results in \cite{barucci} and \cite{froberg}, it is deduced in \cite{pacific} that the family of irreducible numerical semigroups is the union of two well known families, namely the symmetric and the pseudo-symmetric numerical semigroups.
 Moreover, a numerical semigroup is symmetric (pseudo-symmetric, respectively) if it is irreducible and its Frobenius number is odd (even, respectively).

 The following result is Corollary~4.5 of \cite{springer}.

 \begin{lemma} Let $S$ be a numerical semigroup. \begin{enumerate} \item $S$ is symmetric if and only if $\mathrm{g}(S)=\frac{\mathrm{F}(S)+1}{2}$. \item $S$ is pseudo-symmetric if and only if $\mathrm{g}(S)=\frac{\mathrm{F}(S)+2}{2}$. \end{enumerate} \end{lemma}